apocode01/progintro-hw3/README.md

     ```

 ### extra.c
-Initializes positional evaluation tables for chess pieces that reflect standard principles for piece positioning and are considered typical for most scenarios and includes the `evaluate` function.
+Initializes positional evaluation tables for chess pieces that reflect standard principles for piece positioning and are considered typical for most scenarios.
+It also includes the `evaluate` function.

 - **evalute**